apollo-fyi/apollo-docs/docs/event_channels.md

 channel when a new event is posted or deleted.
 The goal of this feature is to maintain an event channel as a place for events only, free of distraction.

-This can be disabled with the `!server purge off` command.
+This can be disabled with the `/settings purge off` command.

 !!! note
     When a message with a thread (that isn't an event message) is deleted as